Australian Poetry Slam Youth

-It works like this; young people aged 12 to 18 years are invited to perform at the Australian Poetry Slam Youth heats.
+Young people aged 12 to 18 years are invited to perform at the APS Youth heats.
 Bringing rap performances, stories, monologues and poems to the stage, each performer has just two minutes to wow the crowd.
 No props, no music – just the performer, a microphone and the spotlight.
 Audience members vote for the top artists who will then go on to represent their suburb at the Australian Poetry Slam Youth - Sydney Final.

-The top three poets will receive a one-on-one session with Heaps Decent, a collective of Australian artists - songwriters, musicians and producers - supporting young people and emerging artists to tell their stories and create unique music.
+This year, the top three poets received a one-on-one session with Heaps Decent, a collective of Australian artists - songwriters, musicians and producers - supporting young people and emerging artists to tell their stories and create unique music.

-This session offers an opportunity to workshop ideas for both lyrics and music, getting feedback and assistance to put all of the elements together in an original track.
-It's a chance to go behind the scenes and find out how it's done.
-From making beats to building chord structures, layers of instrumentation, melodies and vocal lines, the aim is to get a new song recorded!
+The session offered an opportunity to workshop ideas for both lyrics and music, getting feedback and assistance to put all of the elements together in an original track.
+It was a chance to go behind the scenes and find out how it's done.
+From making beats to building chord structures, layers of instrumentation, melodies and vocal lines, the aim was to get a new song recorded!